 Many of these strike similar moods of loneliness, lost majesty, and more than a little malevolence.
-The colours are often intense and blown out in a way that makes me think of old sci-fi and horror B movies, only on a scale they could never managed.
+The colours are often intense and blown out in a way that makes me think of old sci-fi and horror B movies, only on a scale they could never manage.
 This is all amplified by his ace music, warbling moody synths (and occasional piano).
 The sound is key, tying everything together and elevating it in a way few walking simulators can.

 I don’t mean to suggest these are all the same: they’re not.
 But these aspects echo across his work, and they’re great.